The Tingkat Approach to a Healthy Financial Diet

 Lastly, take cues from the tingkat's portability: The key to managing your money well is to ensure that you are able to take on the weight of your personal finance instead of feeling burdened by it.
 Don't worry if it takes you time to figure out the right balance between the three tiers.
 A good starting point is with assets that can be more easily converted to cash, such as bonds, which will give you the flexibility to change your mind and reallocate your money while you are still learning to manage your wealth.

 When you move on to choosing longer-term savings or investment plans, it would be wise to consider the ones that grow and protect your money at the same time in order to lessen your burden of risk.
 After all, a lack of protection can seriously erode your wealth should any unexpected events occurs.
-If you’re not sure on what protection or savings plans are best for your goals, try consulting our digital advisor, Sage, for personalized advice or leave your contact details here for one of our friendly advisors to reach out to you.
+If you’re not sure on what protection or savings plans are best for your goals, speak with an advisor for personalized advice.
 Choose wisely, easily purchase what you need online and you'll be all set for what lies ahead!

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.